Monitoring for Vapors in the Soil

-This method samples vapors in the soil gas surrounding the UST.
+This method samples for either: product vapors in the soil gas surrounding the UST (sometimes called passive monitoring) or presence of a tracer compound introduced into the UST system (sometimes called active monitoring).
 Leaked petroleum produces vapors that can be detected in the soil gas.
-The regulations describe several requirements for using this leak detection method.
+Presence of a tracer compound outside of the UST system is an indication of a suspected release.
+The UST regulation describes several requirements for using this release detection method.
 For example, this method requires using porous soils in the backfill and locating the monitoring devices in these porous soils near the UST system.

 Features of vapor monitoring systems are:

-- Vapor monitoring senses or measures fumes from leaked product in the soil around the tank to determine if the tank is leaking.
+- Passive vapor monitoring senses or measures vapors from leaked product in the soil around the tank to determine if the tank is leaking.

 - Fully automated vapor monitoring systems have permanently installed equipment to continuously or periodically gather and analyze vapor samples and respond to a release with a visual or audible alarm.